american revolution blog

 Posted on 23:00 by cena mical

-CALIFORNIA - American artists tracing their ethnicities from Pakistan, India, Afghanistan, Iran, Iraq, Syria, China, Europe, Africa and the United States of America participated in an Art Exhibit, organized by a local non-profit, Islamic Art Exhibit.
+TRI-CITY VOICECALIFORNIA - American artists tracing their ethnicities from Pakistan, India, Afghanistan, Iran, Iraq, Syria, China, Europe, Africa and the United States of America participated in an Art Exhibit, organized by a local non-profit, Islamic Art Exhibit.
 "We have so much diversity in the Bay Area Muslim community.
-In order to showcase their artistic talents and display the many characteristics of Islamic Art, we invited them to participate in an Art Exhibit based on the common theme of Peace," says Nabeela Sajjad, its founder.
-Providing a number of verses from the Quran for inspiration and a set of rules, 41 artists submitted 75 pieces of artwork.
-One hundred Muslim children from the Bay Area also participated.
-Their theme is based on a song called "A is for Allah" by Yusuf Islam (Cat Stevens). [link]
+In order to showcase their artistic talents and display the many characteristics of Islamic Art, we invited them to participate...

 Read More